-Yahoo Life is committed to finding you the best products at the best prices.
-The products written about here are offered in affiliation with Verizon Media, Yahoo Life's parent company.
+Yahoo Life, part of the Verizon Media family of brands, is committed to finding you the best products at the best prices.
+Some of the products written about here are offered in affiliation with Verizon Media.
+We may receive a share from purchases made via links on this page.
+Pricing and availability are subject to change.

 If you think you’re safe just browsing the internet for gift ideas, think again.